 The iSiLER is a good option for anyone that just wants something fun to enjoy with their kids.
 It’s not going to last forever, and it’s not of the highest quality – but it’s a fun toy to use and can produce some awesome fruit sorbets.

 - Easy-lock Lid with Window - Lid is designed to remove and lock easily.
-An ingredient window allows you to pour ingredients directly through the top and watch the freezing process, Base - Contains heavy-duty motor strong enough to make and dispense ice cream
+An ingredient window allows you to pour ingredients directly through the top and watch the freezing process, Base - Contains heavy-duty motor strong enough to make and dispense ice cream.
+BPA Free

 - Mixing Arm (not shown) - Mixes and aerates ingredients in freezer bowl to create smooth soft ice cream, Dispensing Bracket with Handle - Dispenses the soft ice cream when handle is pulled down.
 Removable for easy cleaning, Rubber Feet - Nonslip feet keep base stationary during use